Tag Archives: migratory

 All media © Copyright G Dan Mitchell and others as indicated.
 Any use requires advance permission from G Dan Mitchell.

-Crane Departure, Morning
+The Crane Dance, Morning

-Crane Departure, Morning
+The Crane Dance, Morning

 G Dan Mitchell is a California photographer and visual opportunist.
 His book, “California’s Fall Color: A Photographer’s Guide to Autumn in the Sierra” is available from Heyday Books, Amazon, and directly from G Dan Mitchell.